-From the first event of the year, the Quiksilver Pro Gold Coast, at Snapper Rocks, to the Fiji Pro, Vans World Cup of Surfing and the Billabong Pro Tahiti, one can literally island-hop around the world chasing contests and perfect surf.
+From the first event of the year, the Quiksilver Pro Gold Coast, at Snapper Rocks, to the J Bay Open in South Africa and the Tahiti Pro at Teahupoo to the grand finale on the north shore of Oahu, Hawaii for the Billabong Pipeline Masters one can literally island-hop around the world chasing contests and perfect surf.

 The best and most unique action sports and adventure events

 Surfing, known as He'e nalu in Hawaiian, has existed in some form since humans first began swimming in the ocean- making it one of the oldest forms of sport on the planet.
 The first people to ride waves while standing on boards however, were the Polynesians.
 In Polynesian society, only the upper class had access to the beaches and the best boards, but one way to move up in the ranks of society was to surf, and surf better than anyone else.
 The ocean is the great equalizer, and if you could ride with the rad, you could become the stuff of legend.
 As Polynesian society spread through the Pacific, surfing made its way to Hawaii, where it became increasingly important to culture and life.